 Go ahead and use rich simple syrup instead of superfine sugar.
 Since this is served without ice, it becomes very important that your glass is chilled and that you adequately shake the drink.
 This also builds up the natural foam which is a sign of a good sloe gin.
 When you add your club soda (which should also be cold), you are trying to emphasize that fizzy froth, so squirting from a siphon can be handy here.
 If you sprinkle the drink with sugar, it should really get the bubbles going, and by shaking with a little egg white you can take it even further.
 Could you serve it over ice anyway?
 Sure, but it won’t have the same appearance, and it won’t be a proper fizz.

 You may have to search around for a decent sloe gin in the US.
-Plymouth is getting easier to find, and other brands may follow, but I still had to order mine online.
-If all you see is the American brand liqueurs, don’t bother.
+Plymouth is getting easier to find, and other brands have followed, but we still had to order ours online.
+If all you see is the American brand liqueurs that are not from a craft distillery, don’t bother.
 It’s not the same, and your cocktail will only disappoint.
 Some say the best sloe gin is homemade, and in Dorstone, Herefordshire, England, a contest is held every year to determine who is the Grand Master of the Sloes.
 With a good product, you should taste a bit of nuttiness in addition to the fruit flavor.
 Sloe berries have large stones or pits, and the long infusion draws out an almond-like character that is very pleasant.
 Inferior brands try to emulate this using almond flavor extract.